yilinghuam/yilinghuam.github.io/escapeIsland/readme.md

 4. Boulder (story setting for going through tunnel)

 5. Tunnel[Maze game]
+- goal: To escape the maze
+- No left turn maze (only up,down,right allowed)
+- orientation of player changes with each turn

 ###Issues faced
 1. Making svg element draggable
 Even when i could make it draggable, I had problems figuring out how to drag it into a html element.

 Method used to overcome: use divs and set position of divs instead so i could use HTML5 drag and drop.
 Divs are made as responsive as possible by using relative positions instead of fixed positions.